awa-ai/awadb/README.md

 ## Community

-Join the Awadb community on [Slack](https://awadbhq.slack.com) to share your suggestions, advice, and questions with our engineering team.
+Join the AwaDB community on [Slack](https://awadbhq.slack.com) to share your suggestions, advice, and questions with our engineering team.

-Follow Awadb on social media:
+Follow AwaDB on social media:

 - [Reddit](https://www.reddit.com/r/Awadb/)